do-ob-io/auth/packages/crypto/README.md

 ## Encoding Modules

-The library also includes a set of encoding modules that can be used to encode and decode data.
+The library includes a set of modules that can be used to encode and decode data for transit or other uses.

 ### Base64